 Fort Bend Seniors provides vital health screenings for seniors at their congregate sites.
 The program includes screenings for hearing, vision, depression and other senior-related health screenings on an annual basis.
 Nutrition education programs are also provided through this program.

-Fort Bend Seniors provides individual assessments for determining seniors’ needs in the areas of social services, nutrition, and health care.
-Once an assessment is completed, Fort Bend Seniors’
+Fort Bend Seniors provides individual assessments for determining seniors’ needs in the areas of social services, nutrition, and health care as well as their overall eligibility for our services.
+Once an assessment is completed, Fort Bend Seniors’ case managers will make referrals to various services depending on the senior’s needs, as well as providing FBS with the necessary information to be able to adequately serve the seniors in our community.

 Fort Bend Seniors maintains a database of important information relating to seniors and their needs.
 Vital information is provided to seniors in need of services and opportunities and referrals are coordinated by Fort Bend Seniors staff.
 For more information, please call 281-633-7049.